GeethanjaliM25/NEWS_CATEGORY_CLASSIFICATION_ML/README.md

 # 📰 News Article Categorization using Naive Bayes

-This is a full-stack machine learning project that classifies news articles into different categories using the **Naive Bayes algorithm**..
+This is a full-stack machine learning project that classifies news articles into different categories using the **Naive Bayes algorithm**.

 ### 🎯 Categories